rust-lang/rust-forge/src/release/issue-triaging.md

 Additionally, old (there is no clear definition of old yet, but something on the order of months) `S-needs-repro` issues can be closed if there is no way to make progress without a reproduction.
 This requires write access to [`rust-lang/rust`], but if you don't have them, you can just link the issue on Zulip (for example in [`t-release/triage`] or `general`) and someone with write access can close it for you.

 Another useful thing to do is to go through `E-needs-mcve` and `E-needs-bisection` issues and create minimizations or bisecting the issue (using [`cargo-bisect-rustc`]).

-When you provide one, you can also remove the label using rustbot (`@rustbot label -E-needs-bisection S-has-bisection`).
+- When you provide a bisection, adjust the bisection status labels: `@rustbot label -E-needs-bisection +S-has-bisection`.
+- When you provide a MCVE, adjust the MCVE status labels: `@rustbot label -E-needs-mcve +S-has-mcve`.

 [`rust-lang/rust`]: https://github.com/rust-lang/rust
 [URLO]: https://users.rust-lang.org